tableau/connector-plugin-sdk/docs/index.md

 You need to do these things before you start:

-- Install the ODBC or JDBC driver that you’ll use with the plugin connector you’ll create.
+- Install the ODBC or JDBC driver that you’ll use with the connector you’ll create.
 - Install Tableau Desktop on a Windows or Mac computer.